1918 Michigan Wolverines football team: Michigan 14, Ohio State 0

-Post season
+Postseason

 The team finished the season with a 5–0 record and outscored opponents 96 to 6, allowing only a single touchdown all season.
 Though Illinois had two non-conference losses, it finished with a 4–0 record in Big Ten play, resulting in a shared conference championship between Michigan and Illinois.
 Although no formal mechanism existed in 1918 to select a national champion, several organizations recognized by the NCAA have developed systems to identify "national champions" for past seasons.
 Two of those organizations, the Billingsley Report and the National Championship Foundation, selected Michigan as a national championship team for 1918.